WSU-kduncan/cicd-ToddJewellMyers/README.md

 * I also added the new repository we needed to my machine im using to use docker so everythign is in one place.

 * I downloaded ubuntu image to use for the container to run the websever and help contain the "website" we are creating i used the command: docker pull ubuntu like mentioned on docker hub.
-Then within my terminal
+Then within my terminal i use the command docker run -it -v /home/jewell/cicd-ToddJewellMyers:/from_host ubuntu